s1r-J/node-red-contrib-loop-processing/README.md

 ## Description

-This module have 3 nodes.
+This module has 3 nodes.

 - [counter-loop](#counter-loop)
 - [array-loop](#array-loop)